Q: How does the admission process work?

 Applicants with undergraduate grade point averages lower than a "B" may be offered admission provided that other aspects of their application show evidence of special promise.
 For instance, a strong performance on the GRE may compensate for a lower than average GPA.
 Strong letters of recommendation, proper fit with the program, professional experience, and exposure to the field of interest are also taken into consideration.

 Please note: Meeting the minimum requirements for admission does not guarantee that you will be admitted.
 Some departments set their admission standards higher than the minimum standards typically required by Columbian College.
+International applicants should review minimum requirements for English proficiency.

 Q: May I apply to more than one program?

 Yes, however you must submit separate and complete applications and application fees for each program.
-If you plan to submit more than one application online, you will need to open two separate online accounts.
-To do this, you must use different email addresses.

-Also, once admitted, you cannot be enrolled in more than one program unless a dual-degree program is in effect or you have permission from the dean(s).
+If you are admitted to more than one program, please note that you cannot be enrolled in more than one program unless a dual-degree program is in effect or you have permission from the dean(s).

 Q: I've already earned graduate credits.
 Can these be transferred to a degree program at GW?